 Developer Guide

-This guide covers the development setup for the Zephyr IDE VS Code extension.
+This guide covers the development setup for the IDE for Zephyr VS Code extension.

 Prerequisites